Yorkshire Guide - main picture

 The dog friendly Southern section of beach is miles long, and you can walk all the way to Speeton passing Hunmanby Gap (cafe and toilets) and Reighton Gap on the way.
 Alternatively, you can just setup camp on the beach with easy access to the cafe and toilets at the end of the sea wall.

-The dogs allowed Northern section is smaller, but again there's plenty of room to exercise just about any dog you can think of.
+The dogs allowed Northern section near The Brigg is smaller, but again there's plenty of room to exercise just about any dog you can think of.
 And you can always clamber up the cliffs to the country park above where dogs are allowed in most parts.
 The footpath from here runs all the way along the cliff tops to Scarborough (plenty of buses and trains back), so that should wear out even the most energetic hound, and it's a lovely walk too.

 There's now also a Filey Bird Garden and Animal Park, which is relatively new, and dogs are allowed.